-If you’re on a business trip to Singapore, chances are you’ll be spending some time at the Singapore Expo Convention and Exhibition Centre, Changi Exhibition Centre, or Changi’s business parks, which house many multi-national companies and tech firms.
-While you are there, why not take some time to indulge in the wide open green spaces that are so rare in the city centre and enjoy the old world charm of this neighbourhood.
+If you’re on a business trip to Singapore, chances are you’ll be spending some time at the Singapore Expo Convention and Exhibition Centre, Changi Exhibition Centre, or Changi Business Parks, which house many multi-national companies and tech firms.
+While you are there, why not take some time to indulge in the wide open green spaces and enjoy the old-world charm of this neighbourhood.
 Here are eight ideas for enjoying this off-the-beaten-track precinct as you take a break from work.

 1. Have a taste of local hawker fare

 For an unforgettable feast of uniquely Singapore cuisine, make your way to the Changi Village Food Centre.
 There’s plenty of delectable choices here, but you’ll probably notice snaking queues at some stalls, particularly those selling nasi lemak, which Singaporeans travel all the way here for.
 This divinely piquant dish comprises coconut rice served with all sorts of side dishes, including anchovies and sambal (chilli paste).
 Do join in the queues—they tend to move quickly—for some of the best versions of this dish you can find on the island.

 Have fun with your food at Table Manners, a casual-chic establishment that allows you to build your own meal to your exact specifications.
 Inspired by the chap chye png (mixed economy rice) stalls at hawker centres, where customers get to choose from a wide variety of dishes, the proprietors have applied this concept to their European-inspired menu.
 Choose dishes from an array of cuisines, including Italian, French and American to create your perfect platter.
 Be sure to leave some space for the coffee, which is from local roasters Papa Palheta.